eddyoc/lesscss-engine/README.md

 If you don't have/want to use Maven to build the sources, you can download the enhanced lesscss-engine jar directly from the downloads section of this repo.

+To run the task, the basic dependencies are:
+* Rhino (js-1.6R7.jar)
+* Apache Commons Logging

 TODOs:
-* list dependecies here
 * add compressor capability to the task
 * write tests to integrate the new capability